 All mentorships are based around a fortnightly submission cycle of up to 5000 words.
 Your mentor will read your work and prepare detailed feedback within a fortnight of receiving your work.
 If you live near Brisbane or the Sunshine Coast, you can also meet with your mentor regularly to discuss your progress.
 This option is available by phone for those farther afield, or by email if you prefer.

 Where do we begin?

-The first step is to contact Inga, by email, at: email@example.com
+The first step is to contact us: firstname.lastname@example.org

-Once you’ve supplied us with details about your current writing practices, as well as some samples of your work, we’ll contact you to set up a meeting/phone call.
-The initial meeting is an opportunity for you to ask questions, to make suggestions, to ask for what you need and for us both to see whether we’re a ‘good fit’.
+Then we’ll contact you to set up a meeting/phone call.
+The initial meeting is an opportunity for you to ask questions, to make suggestions, and for us both to see whether we’re a ‘good fit’.